EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that lists all groups a user is part of
+A script that change the owner of a file to a new owner